 You can’t launch a brand today without having a domain.
 There are two choices for doing that: find someone who owns the domain you want and buy it from them or create a new one.
 The former option is usually more expensive because good domain names usually work, and no one will sell such names for little money.
 Most interesting and easy domains (.com/.org/.net, etc.) have already been taken.
 You can choose .co, .biz, .site, or .xyz, but none of these hold the same credibility as .com, .org or .co.
 The domain in question (.io) becomes a more and more recognizable player, especially in the tech world.

-A lot of tech startups and SaaS companies use the .io domain extension. “io” in computer science language means input/output, a common term when discussing computing processes.
+A lot of tech startups, SaaS tools, and companies use the .io domain extension. “io” in computer science language means input/output, a common term when discussing computing processes.
 The .io domain is now embraced by tech and startup communities, and using it can be a good way to identify your business as part of the tech scene.

 While it is technically a country domain, most people don’t connect it with its host territory.
 Google treats .io as a gTLD (generic top-level domain name), so your website won’t be a victim to geo-targeting.